ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 ![AWS Connect Instance Creation](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-instance-creation.png)

- Follow these steps to set up your Connect instance:

-1. Go to "AWS Connect" in your account and click "Create Instance"
-1. Identity Management
-   - Select "Store users in Amazon Connect" as your identity management option
-   - Enter a name (alias) for your instance
-1. Add administrator
-   - Select "Specify an administrator".
-This is a separate login from your AWS account.
-It will be used to log in to and manage your Connect instance.
-   - Fill in the remaining fields
-1. Telephone Options
-   - Allow incoming calls
-   - Allow outgoing calls
-1. Data storage
-   - Keep defaults
-1. Review and click "Create instance"
+You should have an instance created now with the settings that you specified through the setup process.
+The next step is to specify an **approved origin**.
+This is base URL, and hence application(s), that you are giving permission to integrate with your newly created Connect instance.
+Follow the below steps to specify one or more approved origins:

-1. After the instance has been created, click the Alias name
+1. Go to the Account overview page for your instance by clicking the `Instance alias` name from the Instances table
-1. Select "Approved origins' from the left-side navigation menu
+1. Select `Approved origins` from the left-side navigation menu
-1. Add the base URL where your UI exist.
+1. Add the base URL for your web application
    - Example - `http://localhost:4200` for local testing on a UI running on port 4200
    - Example - `https://my-dev-url` if you are integrating with a specific url on a deployed environment